 Hello BitsLovers!
 Today will talk about Gitlab CI Cache.
 It’s crucial to know how to work with Gitlab Cache to improve performance and save us a lot of time.
-For example, we may want to use caches to not need downloading content, like dependencies or libraries, each time we run a job —for example, Java libraries, node.js modules, Ruby gems, PHP packages, Python modules.
+For example, we may want to use caches to not need downloading content, like dependencies or libraries, each time we run a job —for example, Java libraries, node.js modules, Ruby gems, PHP packages, and Python modules.

 First, I would like to clarify the term cache in this article.
 Because when we talk about cache on GitLab, we may talk about different areas or topics.